mitodl/handbook/development-process.md

 - Make changes/respond to comments as needed and reset the PR label to "Needs Review"
 - PR is considered "approved" when you get a +1 (thumbs up) from the assigned reviewer

-#### &#10146; (As necessary) Rebase onto master and resolve conflicts when they occur
+#### &#10146; (As necessary) Rebase onto master/main and resolve conflicts when they occur

-As you work on your PR, changes may be made to master that cause would-be merge conflicts.
+As you work on your PR, changes may be made to master/main that cause would-be merge conflicts.
 The merge-ability of your branch will be indicated near the bottom of your PR page.
-If conflicts are detected, you should rebase your branch onto master, fix the conflicts, and push your branch.
+If conflicts are detected, you should rebase your branch onto master/main, fix the conflicts, and push your branch.
 Here is a [rebasing guide maintained by edX](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request).
 The process looks something like this in the command line: